University of Technology Sydney

 All learning materials, including lecture notes, additional multimedia and electronic copies of subject manuals can be found in the relevant modules on Canvas.

-Lectures are scheduled for a 2 hour block in 8 of the 12 session weeks.The lectures arm students with the knowledge required to analyse and interpret chemical traces commonly recovered at crime scenes, including emerging technologies and methods that are at the forefront of the discipline.
+There are 8 recorded lectures throughout the teaching session that students can watch in their own time during that week.The lectures arm students with the knowledge required to analyse and interpret chemical traces commonly recovered at crime scenes, including emerging technologies and methods that are at the forefront of the discipline.
 While the focus of the lectures is on trace evidence, the skills acquired in this subject build on the knowledge and professional skills developed in the pre-requisite subjects.
 The topics discussed in these sessions provide the foundation for the workshops and practicals, where students apply their new knowledge.
 The lectures are broken into structured blocks of information and application/activity - facilitated by interactive online tools - with opportunities for class discussion and participation.

 Workshops:

-Students will attend three workshops focused on the more challenging aspects of interpretation, forensic science philosophy and professional practice as part of Chemical Criminalistics.
+Students will attend four workshops focused on the more challenging aspects of interpretation, forensic science philosophy and professional practice as part of Chemical Criminalistics.
 These workshops are designed to give students a smaller and more supportive class environment to discuss and apply advanced scientific and reasoning methods used in forensic science, and to engage with future challenges forensic science and policing through collaborative learning activities.
 Students are placed in charge of their own learning through self-directed workshop preparation activities and a classroom focus on discussion and application.

 Practicals: